jdereg/java-util/README.md

 n-cube can be used free for personal use.

 Version History
+* 3.0.6
+ * Changed `getDeltaDescription()` to return a list of `Delta` objects, which contain the textual difference as well as the location (NCube, Axis, Column, Cell) of the difference and the type of difference (ADD, DELETE, UPDATE).
+* 3.0.5
+ * Added `getDeltaDescription()` to `NCube` which returns a `List` of differences between the two cubes, each entry is a unique difference.
+An empty list means there are no differences.
 * 3.0.4
  * Test results now confine all output to the RuleInfo (no more output in the output keys besides '_rule').
  * Formatting of test output now includes `System.out` and `System.err`.  `System.err` output shows in dark red (typical of modern IDEs).